Ameliasks/dms1_blog/posts/seventh-blog-post.md

 - For 'neighbourhood', I would choose 3 or 5.
 For 3, one big and one small house could give great contrast, but 5 has a mix of vertical ad horizontal lines that could provide visual interest.

-- For 'location' I would choose 1 or 5.
-Both feature maps, and the '3d' look of the map can provide a sense of depth in a flat design.
+- For 'location' I would choose 1, but also include a house somewhere in the design, with the currency as the focal point.
+I will use colour and contrast to achieve this.

 - For 'community' I would choose 1.
 I think the whitespace between the two hands could be made to look like house.